amrithravindra/amrithravindra.github.io/README.md

-# personal-website-template
+# personal-website

-A simple one page template suited for personal and portfolio pages.
+A simple one page template suited for personal web pages.

 ## Usage